biqute/RADIC/README.md

-# RADIC
+# Amplification-Free System for High-Resolution Josephson Junction Characterization

-Rapid acquition of Analog Data for In depth JJ Characterization
+# Raspberry Pi + HifiBerry setup

 ### To run an experiment